 14. Conciliation of claims

-A conciliation and review officer, having regard to the guidelines, is to invite and encourage the claimant and the public sector body to attempt to settle by agreement a claim assigned to the officer under regulation 11.
+A conciliation and review officer, having regard to the guidelines, is to invite and encourage the claimant and the employing authority of the relevant public sector body to attempt to settle by agreement a claim assigned to the officer under regulation 11.

+[Regulation 14 amended in Gazette 11 Feb 2011 p.
+500.]

 15. Conciliation may be repeated

-If a claim is not settled under regulation 14, the conciliation and review officer may, at any time before the Commissioner has given notice to them under regulation 21, invite and encourage the claimant and the public sector body to attempt to settle the claim by agreement.
+If a claim is not settled under regulation 14, the conciliation and review officer may, at any time before the Commissioner has given notice to them under regulation 21, invite and encourage the claimant and the employing authority of the relevant public sector body to attempt to settle the claim by agreement.

+[Regulation 15 amended in Gazette 11 Feb 2011 p.
+500.]

 16. Settlement of claims by agreement

 (1) If a claim is settled by agreement under this Division, the conciliation and review officer is to set out the terms of the agreement in writing.